-Understanding your attachment style and that of your partner is one of the most important things you can do to help move towards a secure, stable relationship.
+Understanding your attachment style (such as avoidant attachment style) and that of your partner is one of the most important things you can do to help move towards a secure, stable relationship.
 The simplified idea behind attachment theory is that we tend to fall on a spectrum with avoidant and anxious attachment at either end and secure attachment in the ideal center.
 Where we land on the spectrum at any given time depends on a host of internal and external factors including where our partners are landing.

 While a little wiggle to the left and right is pretty normal, the further from center you get the more distress is involved and typically the more reactive your partner will become.
 Relationships seek balance so the more avoidant one partner becomes, the more the other will move towards the anxious side and vice-versa.

 Depending on our upbringing (yes, this is where we get to blame our parents), we can be wired to fall at different points on the attachment spectrum and, to keep things interesting, we typically pick a partner who is an equidistance from center on the opposite side.
 So if you think your partner is way off center, you probably are too.

 Individuals who have more of an avoidant attachment style tend equate intimacy with a loss of independence and while they may appear to be strong and independent, they can actually be quite fragile with strong fears of abandonment, rejection or loss.
 They tend to not have the expectation that their wishes, needs or feelings will be recognized and are often quick to think negatively when their partners express needs.